Money Goals Every Small Business Needs To Set

 Everyone needs to know where they are headed if they have any expectation of getting there!

-You may not want to achieve financial freedom, and that’s okay, but you still need to know where you are headed, no matter what you call this vision of your ideal life.
+Most people want to achieve financial freedom, with whatever that means to them.
+If you don’t want this, of course, that’s okay, but you still need to know where you are headed.

 You may not believe that you can achieve financial freedom, in which case, you have some work to do on your money mindset, and setting the goal will help with this!

-Savings help to provide financial security and is a fundamental requirement of building a solid financial foundation.
+Savings help to provide financial security and are a fundamental requirement of building a solid financial foundation.

-You start saving with whatever you can afford, even if its just £1.
+You start saving with whatever you can afford, even if it is just £1.

-You then build an emergency fund.
-You do this before creating other pockets of savings for the things you want in life.
+The next step is to build an emergency fund.
+You should do this before creating other pockets of savings for the things you want in life.

 Let’s remember retirement planning.
 Retirement may seem like a long way in the future but you’ll be there quicker than you think.
 And who wants to retire a pauper?